Seyam08/Seyam08/README.md

 - Git & GitHub
 - Foundational Express.js and REST APIs.

 <p>📚 Learning is a never-ending journey for me.
 I may have a bit of WordPress experience under my belt, but my passion lies in exploring the limitless possibilities of web development.
-I’m motivated to learn more about Typescript, OOP, DSA, backend technologies, and front-end technologies.
-I am also eager to expand my knowledge by learning a full-stack framework like Next.js.
+I’m motivated to learn more about frontend, backend, and DevOps technologies.
+Looking forward to learning about SDLC and methodologies such as Agile to strengthen my knowledge of how software projects are planned and executed.

 💬 Being a continuous learner and an avid explorer of the web development industry, I thrive on new challenges and opportunities to grow.
 I am always excited to connect with fellow professionals, share knowledge, and explore collaboration possibilities.</p>